-The central idea in the poem, ‘On a Drop of Dew’ by Andrew Marvell, is that the human soul comes into this world from heaven and that it is anxious to go back there as soon as possible.
+In ‘On a Drop of Dew’ by Andrew Marvell, the central idea is that the human soul comes into this world from heaven and that it is anxious to go back there as soon as possible.
 The two opening stanzas describe a dew-drop as it lies, trembling, on a rose-petal.
-The dew-drop is scornful of the flower on which it lies, and keeps gazing at the sky from where it came.
-It feels restless all the time till the sun takes pity on it and arranges for its flight back to heaven (through the process of evaporation).
+The dew-drop is scornful of the flower on which it lies and keeps gazing at the sky from where it came.
+It feels restless all the time until the sun takes pity on it and arranges for its flight back to heaven through the process of evaporation.

 On a Drop of Dew opens with a metaphysical conceit which is to be found in the manner in which a dew-drop is described.
 First, the dewdrop seems to have been shed from the bosom of the Morning (which has been personified).